 In the age of information, consumers are able to research products and services at an unprecedented level, all before they ever visit a business’ website or step into a store to make a purchase.
 This access to information has also changed the way consumers research.
 For instance, instead of searching, “umbrellas for sale”, the average buyer will instead search, “best umbrellas for traveling.”

 Effective content-marketing positions businesses as experts and thought leaders, who offer suggestions and advice, rather than pushing products.
 When a potential customer reads your blog content, they are looking for reliable information.
 The more relevant and valuable information you can share to help inform their purchasing decision, the more likely they are to view your business as a trustworthy entity, and the more likely they are to then show an interest in your products.

 Demonstrate quality by showing, not telling

 For example, instead of a video all about how amazing your travel umbrella is (which could come off as in-your-face salesmanship), create a video that shares all the different aspects necessary for the perfect travel umbrella.
-At the end of the video, tell the story that an umbrella with all those elements does, indeed, exist and invite viewers to learn more.
+At the end of the video, tell the story that an umbrella with all those elements does exist, and invite viewers to learn more about your product.
 They will respond warmly.

 Make content available and timely